 - Blot salmon with paper towel to remove all excess moisture.

-- Dust exposed flesh with a liberal dosing of seasoning salt and fresh ground black pepper.
+- Dust exposed flesh with a liberal dose of salt and freshly ground black pepper.

-- Completely cover exposed flesh with sesame seeds – enough to form a nice layer over top.
+- Completely cover exposed flesh with sesame seeds, enough to form a nice layer over the top.
 Drizzle liberally with 1/4 cup olive oil.

-- Heat large skillet over medium high heat.
-Add 1-2 tablespoons olive oil (just enough to barely cover the bottom of the pan—you don’t want it swimming – only enough to just prevent sticking.
-When pan and oil are hot, flip and slip salmon in gently, skin side up so sesame seeds do not fly off.
-Sear for approximately 5-7 minutes until golden brown.
-Do not give in to the temptation to toss or move salmon filet.
+- Heat large skillet over medium-high heat.
+Add 1 to 2 tablespoons olive oil (just enough to barely cover the bottom of the pan—you don’t want it swimming, only enough to just prevent sticking).
+When pan and oil are hot, flip and slip salmon in gently, skin-side up, so sesame seeds do not fly off.
+Sear for approximately 5 to 7 minutes until golden brown.
+Do not give into the temptation to toss or move salmon fillet.
 Let it sit there so sesame seeds get seared into flesh of salmon.
-Sprinkle more seasoning salt and fresh ground pepper over exposed skin.
+Sprinkle more salt and freshly ground pepper over exposed skin.

-- When golden brown, flip filet over and cook for another two minutes or so.
+- When golden brown, flip fillet over and cook for another two minutes or so.

-- Keep sauce boiling on medium heat and add additional ¾ cup red wine.
-Lower heat to medium low and let reduce for about another five minutes, stirring occasionally to release and loosen all those great cooked bits and flavor from the pan.
-Cook for about an additional five minutes, or till the sauce is reduced by half.
-Adjust for salt if necessary....
+- Keep sauce boiling on medium heat and add additional 3/4 cup red wine.
+Lower heat to medium-low and let reduce for about another five minutes, stirring occasionally to release and loosen all those great cooked bits and flavor from the pan.
+Cook for about an additional five minutes, or until the sauce is reduced by half.
+Adjust for salt if necessary.

-- Pour sauce over filet.
+- Pour sauce over fillet.
 Garnish with parsley and serve.
 Enjoy!